-Learn how to transfer a FlexiLayout template to a FlexiCapture project.
+Watch our video to learn how to transfer a FlexiLayout template to an ABBYY FlexiCapture project.

 Hello.
 In our previous video, we were discussing FlexiLayouts and how we can use them for unstructured or semi structured data.
 Today, we’re gonna explain to you how we can transfer our FlexiLayout to FlexiCapture so we can actually start processing documents.